VishvaP/Blood-Cell-Counting/README.md

 # Blood-Cell-Counting
-This work is also supported by an article published on GeeksForGeeks website.
-Find my article here: https://www.geeksforgeeks.org/python-blood-cell-identification-using-image-processing/
+Find my article on this work here: https://www.geeksforgeeks.org/python-blood-cell-identification-using-image-processing/

 This is a program to get count of white and/or red blood cells from input blood smear image.